AVR-biosecurity-bioinformatics/freyr/README.md

 The pipeline has two main inputs: the **samplesheet**, and the **loci parameters**.

-The samplesheet tells the pipeline what samples are being run, as well as, for each sample: where the sequencing read files are, what primers were used, what flowcell/experiment they were sequenced in, and additional metadata.
+The samplesheet tells the pipeline what samples are being run, as well as (for each sample): where the sequencing read files are, what primers were used, what flowcell/experiment they were sequenced in, and additional metadata.
 The samplesheet should be provided to the pipeline as a `.csv` file using the `--samplesheet` flag, where each row is a different sample.

 The loci parameters tell the pipeline how to analyse the samples, on a per-locus basis (for multiplexed experiments where multiple loci were pooled per sample).
 The loci parameters should be provided to the pipeline as a `.csv` file using the `--loci_params` flag, where each row is a different locus/PCR primer pair.